Document Number: D3673R0

 Introduction

-This proposal aims to improve the interface of the printing utilities by extending them with wide string versions.
+This proposal extends the interface of the standard printing utilities by introducing wide-string versions of std::print and std::println.

 Revision History